Doctor of Psychology (Psy.D.) in Clinical Psychology

 |Psychodynamic Systems of Psychotherapy III|

-PPSY 787, 796, and 797 are required if a student has not successfully defended their dissertation by the beginning of the 4th year in the program.
+PPSY 787, PPSY 796, and PPSY 797 are required if a student has not successfully defended their dissertation by the beginning of their fourth year in the program (and after having enrolled in Dissertation I-VI during their first three years in the program).
 Continuous enrollment is required from that point until the student has successfully defended their dissertation.

 See below for more information regarding the five-year academic plan versus the six-year academic plan.